-Physical access and remote access to the HMC and zEnterprise must be restricted only to authorized and approved users.
+Physical access and remote access to the HMC and z System must be restricted only to authorized and approved users.

-The HMC and zEnterprise must be installed in restricted areas for the purposes of limiting accessibility by company personnel and avoiding physical destruction or alteration of the hardware.
+The HMC and z System must be installed in restricted areas for the purposes of limiting accessibility by company personnel and avoiding physical destruction or alteration of the hardware.
 In particular the HMC and the LAN connecting it to the SEs must be physically protected from access other than by authorized system administrators.